lwe/gravatarify/README.md

 [there](http://github.com/chrislloyd/gravtastic), but none seem to support stuff like `Proc`s for the default picture url, or the multiple host names supported by gravatar.com (great when displaying lots of avatars).

-And it integrates seamlessly with Rails, Merb and even plain old Ruby.
+And it integrates seamlessly with Rails, DataMapper and even plain old Ruby.

 - **Source**: <http://github.com/lwe/gravatarify>
 - **Docs**:   <http://rdoc.info/projects/lwe/gravatarify>